torvalds/linux/Documentation/filesystems/locking.rst

 Filesystem should find and map pages associated with offsets from "start_pgoff" till "end_pgoff". ->map_pages() is called with the RCU lock held and must not block.
 If it's not possible to reach a page without blocking, filesystem should skip it.
-Filesystem should use do_set_pte() to setup page table entry.
+Filesystem should use set_pte_range() to setup page table entry.
 Pointer to entry associated with the page is passed in "pte" field in vm_fault structure.
 Pointers to entries for other offsets should be calculated relative to "pte".